sumcoinlabs/docs/app/assets/docs/005-purchase.md

 https://www.livecoin.net/
 Supports both USD/RUR/EUR deposits

-If you are in the US, the above websites may not be available.
-You must use an exchange that accepts you must buy a cryptocurrency like Bitcoin and transfer it to an exchange that lists Sumcoin, which will be discussed at a later time.
+While the previously mentioned websites are accessible in certain regions, they may not be available to those residing in the US.
+As an alternative, one can buy a cryptocurrency like Bitcoin on an exchange that accepts them, and then transfer it to an exchange that lists Sumcoin.
+Further details regarding this process will be discussed later.

 #### Coinbase